Oh-Yoojin/Object-detection/Fast RCNN/README.md

 ##### RoI pooling
 In Fast R-CNN uses RoI pooling to warp the variable size RoIs into in a predefined size shape.

+Region of interest pooling is a neural-net layer used for object detection tasks.
+It maintains a high detection accuracy.
+The layer takes two inputs.
+1) A fixed-size feature map obtained from a deep convolutional network with several convolutions and max pooling layers.
+2) An N x 5 matrix of representing a list of regions of interest, where N is a number of RoIs.
+The first column represents the image index and the remaining four are the coordinates of the top left and bottom right corners of the region.

+For every region of interest from the input list, it takes a section of the input feature map that corresponds to it and scales it to some pre-defined size.